sawft99/Obsidian-SecPlus/Sec+/Chapter 4 - Security Applications & Devices/Data Loss Prevention (DLP).md

 2. Laptops
 3. External hard drives
 4. Thumb sticks/USB drives
+	1. Small and can carry a lot of info
 5. Internet such as DropBox
 	1. More dangerous now due to world wide access